• Home

 Will there be filming again this year?

-There may well be a documentary film-maker who makes stuff for the BBC and Ch4.
-They are instinctively discreet and still.
+If there is they will be instinctively discreet and still.
 They are professional and friendly people with a genuine interest in the game.
 Please feel free to talk to them and share your stories, if they attend.

 What do you win?
 Along with the honour of being crowned "World Champion", you'll receive the gold-leafed Toadstone Trophy aka Mr 'Bufo' Toad to guard over for a year, picture left.
 It weighs just about a kilogram less than the football world cup.